JerryBLi/jerrybli.github.io/_posts/2018-01-23-Curse-Of-Knowledge.markdown

 star: true
 category: blog
 author: Jerry Li
-description: Interesting: The Curse of Knowledge
+description: "Interesting: The Curse of Knowledge"
 ---

 I recently stumbled upon the phenomenon known as "Curse of Knowledge."
 It describes a communication disconnect between a person trying to communicate an idea and a person trying to understand the idea.